nzakas/understandinges6/manuscript/04-Objects.md

 }
 ```

-The `mixin()` function iterates over the own properties of `supplier` and copies them onto `receiver`.
-This allows the `receiver` to gain new behaviors without inheritance.
+The `mixin()` function iterates over the own properties of `supplier` and copies them onto `receiver` (a shallow copy).
+This allows the `receiver` to gain new properties without inheritance.
 For example:

 ```js
 function EventTarget() { /*...*/ }